FOOD SENSITIVITIES, INTOLERANCE OR ALLERGIES

 CORRECTING FOOD ALLERGIES

 Step 1.
-Follow a complete nutritional balancing program.
+Follow a complete development program.
 This is by far the best way to correct food intolerances because it actually heals the intestine and other deeper causes of food intolerance.

 Step 2.
-Important lifestyle changes - improve your eating habits.
+Improve your eating habits.
 Regular, relaxed, peaceful, sit-down meals, eating slowly, chewing thoroughly, and preferably resting for a few minutes after meals greatly assist digestion.

-Twenty five years ago I had many food intolerances and had to be very careful what I ate.
-One day, I attended a friend’s outdoor wedding that was not only relaxed, it was also hilarious thanks to several noisy ducks next door that kept interrupting the ceremony.
-I laughed most of the afternoon, and ate half a dozen ‘forbidden foods’ - with no food reactions at all.
+Forty years ago the author had many food intolerances and had to be very careful what he ate.
+One day, he attended a friend’s outdoor wedding that was not only relaxed, it was also hilarious thanks to several noisy ducks next door that kept interrupting the ceremony.
+He laughed most of the afternoon, and ate half a dozen ‘forbidden foods’ - with no food reactions at all.

 Variety And Food Rotation.
-A good rule of thumb is not to eat the same food more than two days in a row.
-Many people will find this difficult.
-However, it is a worthwhile goal, and can help prevent and correct some food allergy problems.
 Simple meals, simple food combinations, and avoiding excessive quantities of liquids with meals may also benefit digestion and minimize food reactions.

 Reduce Stress.
 Any method to reduce stress may be helpful.
 Meditation, regular exercise, rest, relaxation, massage and many therapies may benefit food allergies this way.
 Deep breathing can be particularly beneficial for digestion.
 A positive mental attitude can be a powerful factor to help reduce stress and restore adrenal gland activity to optimal levels.